percona/percona-server-mongodb-operator/source/replication.rst

 The Operator automates configuration of *Main* and *Replica* MongoDB Clusters, but the feature itself is not bound to Kubernetes.
 Either *Main* or *Replica* can run outside of Kubernetes, be regular MongoDB and be out of the Operators’ control.

-This feature can be useful in several cases: for example, it can simplify migration from on-premises to the cloud with replication, and it can be really helpful in case of the disaster recovery too.
+This feature can be useful in several cases:
+- simplify the migration of the MongoDB cluster to and from Kubernetes
+- add remote nodes to the replica set for disaster recovery

 ..
 Describe how to stop/start replication
    Describe how to perform a failover